voxel51/fiftyone-teams-app-deploy/docker/README.md

 ### FiftyOne Teams Upgrade Notes

+#### Enabling FiftyOne Teams Plugins

+FiftyOne Teams v1.3.0 officially introduces [Plugins](https://docs.voxel51.com/plugins/index.html) to customize and extend the functionality of FiftyOne Teams in your environment.
+There are three modes for plugins:

+- Builtin Plugins Only - no changes are required for this mode.
+- Plugins run in the `fiftyone-app` deployment - to enabled this mode:
+    - you should use the `compose.plugins.yaml` instead of the `compose.yaml` in this repository.
+Your `docker compose` command might look like:<br>
+        `docker compose -f compose.plugins.yaml -f compose.override.yaml up -d`
+    - expose the `teams-api` for SDK access
+- Plugins run in a dedicated `teams-plugins` deployment - to enable this mode:
+    - you should use the `compose.dedicated-plugins.yaml` instead of the `compose.yaml` in this repository.
+Your `docker compose` command might look like:<br>
+        `docker compose -f compose.dedicated-plugins.yaml -f compose.override.yaml up -d`
+	- expose the `teams-api` for SDK access

+Both the `compose.plugins.yaml` and the `compose.dedicated-plugins.yaml` create a new Docker Volume that is shared between FiftyOne Teams services.
+If you have a multi-node deployment you will need to establish a storage solution that allows the appropriate deployments to access the deployed plugins.

+Plugins are deployed using the FiftyOne Teams SDK; any early-adopter plugins installed via manual methods will need to be redeployed using the FiftyOne Teams SDK.

 #### Storage Credentials and `FIFTYONE_ENCRYPTION_KEY`

 As of FiftyOne Teams 1.1, containers based on the `fiftyone-teams-api` and `fiftyone-app` images now _REQUIRE_ the inclusion of the `FIFTYONE_ENCRYPTION_KEY` variable.
 This key is used to encrypt storage credentials in the MongoDB database.